WATAGAN NATIONAL PARK DISCOVERY TOUR

 We have to say.
 When possible, we use locally grown fresh fruits and vegetables sourced from our nearby farmer’s markets.
 Furthermore, we also provide snacks just in case you get hungry while walking along.
 It is a Walking Rivers policy you will never go hungry, even after a day’s bushwalking in the fresh air.

-Key points, the food
+Key points, about the food

 If you are at all apprehensive about your abilities to undertake the Watagan National park Discovery Day, please remember our experienced guides will train you in the skills needed to complete the journey.